 - Who are you closest to in your family?
 Describe your relationship.

-- How has journaling made a difference in your life?
+- How has journaling about your experiences made a difference in your life?

 - Think of someone who’s relatively new to your life.
 What do you appreciate about them?

-- What do you most enjoy about the area you live in?
+- What do you most enjoy about the area and/or space you live in?

 - In this moment what’s the smallest thing you’re grateful for?

-- What part of your body and its functions do you take for granted?
-Now think about how this body part supports you every day.
-Express your gratitude for this part of yourself.
+- Describe a part of your body or a bodily function you take for granted.
+Reflect on how this body part/function supports you every day.
+Express gratitude for this part of yourself.